project-oak/silveroak/cava/CoqStyleGuide.md

 ## Naming

-- Modules should have capital-letter names.
 - Helper proofs about standard library datatypes should go in a module that is named to match the standard library module (see example).
   * This makes the helper proofs look like standard-library ones, which is helpful for categorizing them if they're genuinely at the standard-library level of abstraction.
+- Names of modules should start with capital letters.
 - Names of inductives and their constructors should start with capital letters.

 ## Example